agentmodels/agentmodels.org/chapters/8-using-gridworld-library.md

 In our examples, the agent's `startState` is the origin.
 The utility is 1 at the origin, 3 at the third state right of the origin ("state 3"), and 0 otherwise.

-The transition function must also decrements the time.
-States are objects with a `terminateAfterAction` attribute, which terminates the MDP when true.
-In the example below, `terminateAfterAction` is set to `true` when the state's `timeLeft` attribute is set to 1.
-For the Line MDP, an example state (the `startState`) has form:
+The transition function must also decrement the time.
+States are objects with a `terminateAfterAction`.
+In the example below, `terminateAfterAction` is set to `true` when the state's `timeLeft` attribute gets down to 1; this causes the MDP to terminate.
+Here is an example state for the Line MDP (it's also the `startState`):

->`{terminateAfterAction: false, timeLeft:6, loc:0}`
+>`{terminateAfterAction: false, timeLeft:5, loc:0}`

-TODO: could say "environment" instead of "world" in the code below. but we used used "world" almost everywhere in the library.
+NB: The library uses the term "world" in place of "environment".

 ~~~~
 // helper function that decrements time and triggers termination when time elapsed